dharaneyogees/Titanic-Survival-Prediction/README.md

 Using a Random Forest Classifier, we built an effective model that predicted survival with good accuracy, while also gaining insights through visual exploration.
 The analysis reflected real-world priorities of the time, such as the “women and children first” policy and the privilege of higher-class passengers.

 Overall, this project showcased the power of combining data science with storytelling to understand and predict real-world outcomes.

+## Author
+This project was created by [Dharani M Y](dharanimai14@gmail.com).
+Feel free to reach out for any questions or contributions.